-203. The Scientist Seminar 2-4 credit hours.
+302. The Scientist Seminar 2-4 credit hours.
 Recitation: 2-4.
 Laboratory: 0.
 Alternative Mode: 0.

-Topic relating to the theme to be developed by instructor.
+Topic relating to the theme to be developed by the instructor.
 Prerequisite: Honors Program student or permission of instructor.
+Students with credit in HNR 203 may not earn credit for this course.
 (Fall, Spring)